 Participants must also submit a copy of either the final DMV Application for Registration of New Vehicle (REG 397) for new vehicles or the final DMV Report of Sale-Used Vehicle (REG 51) for used vehicles completed and signed by the dealer showing the lien holder information as reported for the sale.
 Payment will not be delivered to the participant until the final signed forms are received by the SMAQMD.
 Private party transactions not involving a dealer will require either a copy of the final vehicle title (if financed) or actual vehicle title (non-financed) to verify lien holder declarations prior to payment delivery.
+Participants who do not submit all requested invoice paperwork in a timely manner may have their agreements terminated resulting in no reimbursement for the replacement vehicle.

 Reimbursement may take 60-90 days from the time the reimbursement invoice is received by project staff.
+Reimbursement checks will only be issued to the sole proprietor or other legal entity under agreement with the program.
 The SECAT Program is funded using federal CMAQ funding which requires processing and reimbursement by the California Department of Transportation and the Federal Highway Administration.
 Prompt submittal of all required documentation is the best way to speed processing of the reimbursement check.